2kai/full-stack-school/README.md

 Open http://localhost and see the first version of "Unicafe" application.
 You can already click the buttons that will increase counters.

+###### Exercises 1.7, "Unicafe" application

+Open http://localhost and see the extended statistics including all, average and positive percentage and refreshing on button click.

 ##### Development notes

 ```shell